 Nightblades can make very interesting tanks, especially for dungeons as they can provide some extra healing and damage on the go.
 The only downside is that they are a bit lacking in the resource management department.
 This can be compensated by having a decent healer in your group providing you with extra resources via synergies of Luminous Shards or Energy Orb.
 Other than that the Nightblade will have to rely on Deep Thoughts from the Psijic Order skill tree.

 The Nightblade has a good self heal, Dark Cloak.
-Dark cloak will heal you based on your max health and it also applies Minor Protection to you.
-Next to that the Mirage skill of the Nightblade will give you minor resistance buffs and 15% chance to dodge hits automatically.
+Dark Cloak will heal you based on your max health and it also applies Minor Protection to you.
+Next to that the Mirage skill of the Nightblade will give you minor resistance buffs and 20% AoE damage mitigation.
 Mirage has a duration of 26 seconds, so this is a very nice, long duration tanking buff.

 When it come to major resistance buffs, the Nightblade is the only class that gains these buffs passively.
 It does this via the Shadow Barrier passive which grants Major Resolve and Major Ward upon casting a shadow ability.
 They last for 6 seconds, but the duration increases for each piece of heavy armor you are wearing.